From someone who set out to create a virtual event

 Carmen, could you start by telling us which event you held virtually and what exactly it was about?

-There were actually two, one large and one slightly smaller.
+There were actually two of them, one large and one slightly smaller.
 The first event was the StartUp Forum Aargau with over 200 participants, and the second was the "Stories of female entrepreneurship" event, which was attended by around 90 people.
 At the StartUp Forum Aargau, which was organized in collaboration with Standortförderung Aargau, we almost did something like pioneering work, as we transformed an existing format into a digital experience on a greenfield site - including a virtual trade fair environment specially developed by Kilchenmann and Appix AG with interactive trade fair stands, livestream elements, interaction options and a ceremony for awarding prizes to the best projects in this year's Swiss Startup Challenge.

 How and with what lead time did you approach the project?